aquasecurity/trivy/docs/docs/coverage/language/golang.md

   In other cases, Go uses the `(devel)` version[^3].
 - Dependencies replaced with local ones use the `(devel)` versions.

+In these cases, the version of such packages is empty.

 [^1]: It doesn't require the Internet access.
 [^2]: Need to download modules to local cache beforehand